jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 ### 3.2.
 Cleaning Data

-Before beginning our analysis the dataset needed to be cleaned in order to make the data more consistent and easier to follow.
+Before beginning our analysis, the dataset needed to be cleaned in order to make the data more consistent and easier to follow.
 There were several unnecessary rows, some extra whitespace, and lengthy text entries that needed to be adjusted and reorganized.
-I used Google Sheets to address these issues and followed cleaning methods learned during this course.
+I used Google Sheets to address these issues and followed the cleaning methods we learned during this course.

 I began by reviewing the dataset and removing irrelevant data to focus only on the information related to sign language.
-To do this, I used the find tool (command + f) to search for every row that mentioned sign language and deleted all other entries.
-This reduced the dataset to only the relevant data which made it much easier to analyze.
+To do this, I used the find tool (command + F) to search for every row that mentioned sign language and deleted all other entries.
+This reduced the dataset to only the relevant data, which made it much easier to analyze.

-After deleting all unnecessary rows and columns, I used Google Sheets Data Clean Up Suggestions to remove extra whitespace from cells.
+After deleting all unnecessary rows and columns, I used Google Sheets’ Data Clean Up Suggestions to remove extra whitespace from cells.
 This automatically applied the TRIM function to the relevant cells, ensuring that there were no trailing spaces that could cause issues in later analysis.

 Next, I decided to transpose the data to make it easier to interpret.
-Originally the dataset had wards listed across columns and sign languages listed across rows.
+Originally, the dataset had wards listed across columns and sign languages listed across rows.
 To switch their positions, I used the TRANSPOSE function (=TRANSPOSE(A1:Y5)), which swaps rows and columns.

 The names in the dataset were long, including the suffix “ - Ward”.
 To simplify them, I used the SPLIT function (=SPLIT(A2; “ - Ward”) to separate the text into two columns and then deleted the extra portion, leaving only the ward name.